mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

   * initial RTT calculation, thanks to Ingemar Johannson
   * mini-bursts and their trade-offs, thanks to Eduard Vasilenko
   * ... and now we also have an ACK section for such thanks

+  * -03:
+    * re-structures the parts on general considerations and adds more text in them
+    * elaborates on application control